BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

 ## References

 Authors of AMPSphere claim no authorship over the methods here cited and attributes merit who deserves it.
-The methods here referenced can be found further explained in the links bellow:
+The methods here referenced can be found further explained in the links below:

  + [Expasy](https://web.expasy.org/)
  + [ProtParam tool](https://web.expasy.org/protparam/)